-- 6. All party body bank accounts shall be opened through the AGV State Treasurer. - 7.
-All party body bank accounts shall be closed through the AGV State Treasurer. - 8.
-All party body bank accounts shall be operated in a manner as specified by the AGV State Treasurer. - 9.
-All party body bank accounts shall have a minimum of three signatories, two of whom must sign to approve any transaction, including the addition or deletion of signatories. - 10.
-Additions or deletions of account signatories other than the State Treasurer or Finance Officer must first be decided by the party body holding the account, and minuted accordingly. - 11.
-The AGV State Treasurer shall be a signatory on all party body bank accounts.

-- 12. The AGV Finance Officer, or an alternate AGV staff member nominated by the AGV State Treasurer, shall be a signatory on all party body bank accounts. - 13.
-The AGV Finance Officer, or alternate nominated signatory as described in section 11, shall not initiate or approve any transactions on party body bank accounts unless authorised by the AGV State Treasurer. - 14.
-The AGV State Treasurer shall not conduct or authorise any transactions on party body bank accounts unless a written request to do so has been received from two party body office bearers or the party body has been declared non-compliant with their financial obligations as defined in sections 30 to 33.
+- 6. AGV bank accounts shall be opened through the AGV State Treasurer. - 7.
+AGV bank accounts shall be closed through the AGV State Treasurer. - 8.
+AGV bank accounts shall be operated in a manner as specified by the AGV State Treasurer. - 9.
+AGV bank accounts shall have a minimum of two signatories two of whom must sign to approve any transaction, including the addition or deletion of signatories. - 10.
+The AGV Finance Officer, or an alternate AGV staff member nominated by the State Treasurer, shall be signatory on AGV bank accounts. - 11.
+The AGV State Treasurer shall not conduct or authorise any transactions on party body funds held in AGV bank accounts unless a written request to do so has been received from two party body office bearers or the party body has been declared non-compliant with their financial obligations as defined in sections 30 to 33.